yagutaro/dsc-python-section-intro-hbs-ds-060120/README.md

 ## Project Time!

-Finally, we'll give you a project that will allow you to continue builing your confidence as a coder.
+Finally, we'll give you a project that will allow you to continue building your confidence as a coder.
 We'll start by giving you just enough information on accepting user input and providing output in Python and will then ask you to build a simple calculator.

 ## Summary

 This is another section where students will have very different experiences.
-If you're already a professional software developer with a degree in a quantative subject, it's not going to be the hardest section for you to complete.
+If you're already a professional software developer with a degree in a quantitative subject, it's not going to be the hardest section for you to complete.
 But please take the time to practice your skills and feel free to dig deeper with the optional "Level Up" content if you're done more quickly than your peers.

 If you're completely new to coding and/or stats, you will probably find this a fairly challenging section.
 We're continuing to introduce core programming concepts at quite a pace.
 Don't worry if you still feel overwhelmed as you work through this section or work on the projects.
 You're going to get to practice most of these skills on a daily or weekly basis for the rest of the course, so just keep on keeping on - you can do this!